Yisus2299/Yisus2299/README.md

 ### 💊 [Pharmacy Management System](https://github.com/tuusuario/pharmacy-system)
 *PHP • MySQL • Bootstrap*
-Academic project (4 years ago) for inventory and sales management.
-Basic CRUD, user roles, and reports.
+An academic project focused on inventory and sales management.
+Implements core CRUD operations, user roles, and report generation.
+Built as part of my early training to master backend logic and database integration.
-→ *Legacy code that I keep as a reminder of where I started.*
+→ *Solid foundation in PHP + MySQL fundamentals.*

 > **🔒 Professional experience:** I've worked for an Australian company (8 months) and a Latin American firm (1+ year).
 Due to confidentiality agreements, I can't share the code, but I can elaborate on my role, decisions, and outcomes during interviews.